bertomill/marble-web/README.md

 - Toast notifications for user feedback
 - Decorative marble blocks background on the dashboard for enhanced visual appeal
 - Consistent header design across all pages with clickable logo for easy navigation
+- Showcase of marble artwork on the dashboard for visual inspiration

 ## Technologies Used